7 Ways to Celebrate Black Excellence in the Workplace

 The phrase “Black excellence” may have just recently become embedded in our collective consciousness, but its origins are deeply rooted in the triumphs of those who championed progress during the Civil Rights Movement.

 Building on the narratives of pioneers who defined Black excellence, today’s leaders are blazing trails that strengthen the Black community in new and exciting ways.
-These leaders include Amanda Gorman, a young poet whose passion for exploring oppression and feminism within the Black experience earned her the opportunity to share her inspired voice with the world during last month’s presidential inauguration.
+These leaders include Amanda Gorman, a young poet whose passion for exploring oppression and feminism within the Black experience earned her the opportunity to share her inspired voice with the world during the 2021 presidential inauguration.
 Professional athlete Colin Kaepernick put his successful NFL career on the line to protest police brutality against minorities.
 And politician Andrea Jenkins became the first Black and openly trans woman to hold an elected office position in the U.S. government.

 The activism of these leaders — along with countless other champions of Black excellence — is transforming what it means to be Black in modern America.